kyma-project/cli/README.md

 ## Installation

 Use the following commands to install the Kyma CLI from the latest release.
-To install a different release change the line with `$()` in the first command to the desired version (e.g. `curl -Lo kyma.tar.gz https://github.com/kyma-project/cli/releases/download/1.2.0/kyma_Darwin_i386.tar.gz`).
+To install a different release change the path in the first command to point to the desired version.
+For example:

+`curl -Lo kyma.tar.gz https://github.com/kyma-project/cli/releases/download/1.2.0/kyma_Darwin_i386.tar.gz`

 ### Homebrew (macOS)
 To install Kyma CLI using Homebrew, run: